 The Gem Palace: No visit to Jaipur would be complete without visiting The Gem Palace, established in 1872 and now in its 9th generation of the Kasliwal family.
 Ask to see their personal collection, including the 300-carat rose cut diamond necklace and sapphire poison ring, all kept in a hot pink room by Marie-Anne Oudejans.

 IDLI: Thierry Journo is an artist in its truest sense; all of the designs at IDLI are by him - from fashion to home - with his fantastical illustrations adorning the walls, cushions and stationery.
-This year, he's collaborated with iconic Indian brand Good Earth; head to their store at Rajmahal Palace to find this painterly collection.
+This year, he's collaborated with iconic Indian brand, Good Earth.

 Anokhi: The ancient art of block printing has been passed down through generations here in Jaipur; the most famous purveyor of this technique is Anokhi, with everything from childrenswear to bedspreads.
 Stop by their organic cafe next to the store (I recommend the corn fritters and vegan chocolate cake).